rcruzeiro/Wallet/README.md

 # Wallet
-Wallet microservice for omnichannel payment methods (like vouchers or gift card, etc.) management and multitenant scenario.
+Wallet microservice for omnichannel payment methods (like vouchers or gift card, etc.) management in a multitenant scenario.

 ### Prerequisite